 What if the engine fails in flight?

 If the engine fails in flight, you probably won’t even notice it.
 Unfortunately, although it is pretty rare to experience an engine failure in flight, there are cases where it has happened.
-Thankfully, present-day passenger jets are equipped enough to fly even if one of the engines fails safely.
+Thankfully, present-day passenger jets are equipped to fly even if one of the engines fails.

-In the case both engines fail, the plane can glide at approx. 1.5 nautical miles for every 1,000 feet of altitude.
-So, there is no need to worry because pilots are specifically trained to handle this kind of situation.
+If both engines fail, the plane can glide at approximately 1.5 nautical miles for every 1,000 feet of altitude.
+So, there is no need to worry because pilots are specifically trained to handle this situation.

 The best time to travel by plane

 As flight crews travel the most, they are the ones who know about the best time to fly (of course).
-They have a few helpful tips for you when choosing the best time and day to fly.
-But first, the bad news for you is that you’ll have to wake up early.
-The good news for you is that waking up early and taking a flight will help avoid inclement weather.
+They have a few helpful tips for choosing the best time and day to fly.
+But the bad news for you is that you’ll have to wake up early.
+The good news is that waking up early and taking a flight will help avoid inclement weather.

-Although there is no guarantee, it is said that morning flights have less turbulence as compared to flights earlier in the day.
-So, we would recommend you take early morning flights as there will be less hassle at the airport and also your plane is also less likely to run into thunderstorms.
+Although there is no guarantee, morning flights are said to have less turbulence than flights earlier in the day.
+So, we recommend you take early morning flights, as there will be less hassle at the airport, and your plane is less likely to run into thunderstorms.

 Using autopilot